MarkvanMents/docs/content/developerportal/deploy/upgrading-to-mendix-sso-from-acs.md

----
-title: "Upgrading to Mendix SSO from AppCloudServices"
+# Upgrading to Mendix SSO from AppCloudServices
-parent: "mendix-sso"
-menu_order: 20
-description: "How to upgrade existing apps using AppCloudServices to use Mendix SSO"
-tags: ["SSO", "Single Sign On", "Upgrade", "AppCloudServices", "Mendix SSO"]
-#Ownership claimed by Identity Services Team.
----

 ## 1 Introduction